 Identifying the typical skills of people working in your type of role is great way to determine areas of improvement that you can include in your mission statement.
 Even if your current role may not require all of these skills, they could be integral to projects or jobs you take on in the future, or open up new opportunities within your current position.

 It can be very motivating to explore where your role could take you or areas that you could specialize in.
-Knowing how professional development can directly contribution to the forward momentum of your career will help you to craft a mission statement that encourages your continual progress through learning and development.
+From broader areas like Business & Management and Leadership, to more specific training areas like Sales and IT, integrating professional development into your personal mission statement is a key strategy for keeping your career on track, and impressing employers along the way.
+Knowing how professional development can directly contribute to the forward momentum of your career will help you to craft a mission statement that encourages your continual progress through learning and development.